Last Updated: June 20, 2026 This post was originally published in 2019 and has been updated to reflect current recommendations and travel conditions.

-Dublin As a Local
+How to Experience Dublin Like a Local

 As a local, you DON’T go to Temple Bar (“it’s too damn expensive”); you don’t go to the Guinness Storehouse Tour (“I already worship Guinness- every night”); you don’t limit your shopping to Grafton Street (“stay north of the Liffey with fewer tourists”).
+Those are the “tourist traps” as deemed by the locals.

-Whatever you do, enjoy Ireland and its culture.
-There’s a good time to be had wherever you go.
+If you are a shy traveler, you’ll quickly make friends in Ireland.
 But don’t call an Irishman (or woman) “British” (the Republic of Ireland is not part of the U.K.).
 And don’t stop for the weather, i.e. rain.
 It’s either about to rain or will rain sometime later in the day.
-Bring rain gear, a wool sweater and enjoy.
+Pack smart – rain gear, a wool sweater, and enjoy.
 It’s all part of Ireland.
 And being in Dublin like a local.

 Great advice!
 I would also recommend a visit to the Mummies of St Michan’s Church next time you are here!